 Protection for shoppers

-Even though it is common for stores to sell their items with a warranty for a limited period of time, with the use of your credit card, you’ll be able to extend this period even more.
-Extended warranties are offered by most of the major card lenders and are typically a complimentary service that will reimburse you if something organically backfires with your purchase — you obviously can’t ruin your purchase with abnormal wear and tear and ask for your money back!
+Some credit cards allow you to extend the warranty of the items you buy.
+Extended warranties are offered by most of the major card issuers and are typically a complimentary service that will reimburse you if something organically backfires with your purchase — you obviously can’t ruin your purchase with abnormal wear and tear and ask for your money back!

 Be sure sure to file your receipts and warranties for larger purchases to save yourself time in the event that you’d have to make claim.
 Not every purchase will be covered by the warranty set in place by the credit card company, so read the fine print and figure out if you’re better off paying a little extra for the store warranty.